robert-j-webb/stackedit/safe eval.md

 Arithmetic eval is actually the second step of the function I’m proposing.
 The first step is providing inputs into the formula via interpolation.

 >What!
 Why would you ever need to do that!
-You're writing crazy code!
+There's no valid use case for this!

 Just wait a second, let me explain my use case.